Chios massacre

 The Chios massacre (Η σφαγή της Χίου, /el/) was a catastrophe that resulted in the death, enslavement, and flight of about four-fifths of the total population of Greeks on the island of Chios by Ottoman troops during the Greek War of Independence in 1822.
 It is estimated that up to 100,000 people were killed or enslaved during the massacre, while up to 20,000 escaped as refugees.
-Greeks from neighboring islands had arrived on Chios and encouraged the Chiotes (the native inhabitants of the island) to join their revolt.
+Greeks from neighboring islands had arrived on Chios and encouraged the Chians to join their revolt.
 In response, Ottoman troops landed on the island and killed thousands.
 The massacre of Christians provoked outrage across the Western world and led to increasing support for the Greek cause worldwide.

 Background

 For over 2,000 years, merchants and shipowners from Chios had been prominent in trade and diplomacy throughout the Black Sea, the Aegean, and the Mediterranean.
-The Ottoman Empire allowed Chios almost complete control over its own affairs as Chioten trade and the very highly valued mastic plant, harvested only on Chios, were of great value to the Ottomans.
-The cosmopolitan Chiotes were also very prominent in Constantinople.
+The Ottoman Empire allowed Chios almost complete control over its own affairs as Chian trade and the very highly valued mastic plant, harvested only on Chios, were of great value to the Ottomans.
+The cosmopolitan Chians were also very prominent in Constantinople.
 Following the massacre, however, the island never regained its commercial prominence.

 The island's ruling classes were reluctant to join the Greek revolt, fearing the loss of their security and prosperity.
 Furthermore, they were aware that they were situated far too close to the Turkish heartland in Anatolia to be safe.
 At some points, Chios is only 6.7 km from the Anatolian mainland, across the Chios Strait.